How We Helped Hamill Galleries Reimagine The Art Gallery Website

 Rather than the slot machine in our original concept, we opted to replace it with a key piece of art from Bobbi’s collection: an antique carnival spinning wheel.

 Now, when visitors land on the Hamill Galleries homepage, they’re greeted with the carnival spinning wheel.
-Users simply tap the “Spin It” button to animate the wheel.
+Users tap the “Spin It” button to animate the wheel.

 Alternatively, we also designed a navigation menu that encourages users to explore different art pieces by selecting a category that interests them.